zonehun/homebridge-http-advanced-accessory/README.md

 # homebridge http everything

-Supports all devices on HomeBridge Platform and bridge them to http
+Supports all devices on HomeBridge Platform
+Bridges devices to http

 # Installation